 Located on the Balkan peninsula, this southern European spot only requires Americans take a PCR test 72 hours before arrival, or proof of full vaccination at least 10 days prior to arrival or proof of recovery from COVID-19 in the 10-90 days before arrival.
 Assuming you meet the requirements, you’re free to explore this history-rich nation with few restrictions, except for face masks in indoor and outdoor public places.

 You’ve probably seen Botswana’s Kalahari Game Reserve in nature documentaries.
 The fossilized river valleys and epic grasslands populated by giraffes and cheetahs are iconic.
-If you’re hoping to go, you’ll need a negative PCR test taken up to 72 hours before your flight and to take a rapid antigen test on arrival.
+If you’re hoping to go, you’ll need to be fully vaccinated or show a negative PCR test taken up to 72 hours before your flight then agree to vaccination on arrival.
 Masks are required and there are some domestic travel restrictions.
 Permits are needed for travel between the nine geographical zones but tourism is regarded as essential travel for economic reasons, so these permits will usually be approved.
-In the capital, Gaborone, there’s a curfew from 8 p.m. to 4 a.m.
 There are reports that travelers should expect inconsistent application of COVID rules and sudden unexplained changes in enforcement in Botswana, so please bear this in mind.

 It’s worth noting that the State Department has slapped a ‘do not travel’ warning on Brazil right now due to high numbers of coronavirus cases.
-However, Brazil is still allowing U.S. passport holders to enter for stays of up to 90 days, providing they arrive by air.
-You’ll need to take a PCR test up to 72 hours before arrival and fill in a Traveler’s Health Declaration, whereby you also agree to ‘sanitary measures’ (social distancing, hand-washing etc) during your trip.
+However, Brazil is still allowing fully vaccinated U.S. passport holders to enter for stays of up to 90 days, providing they arrive by air.
+You’ll need to take an antigen test up to 24 hours before arrival or a PCR test up to 72 hours before arrival and fill in a Traveler’s Health Declaration, whereby you also agree to ‘sanitary measures’ (social distancing, hand-washing etc) during your trip.
 The form will be distributed prior to boarding or you can find it here.
 There is also health screening at the airports.
 Several states and local governments in Brazil have issued mask mandates and movement restrictions so check locally to avoid fines or possible arrest.